deckhouse/deckhouse/modules/140-user-authz/docs/README.md

 The `allowAccessToSystemNamespaces` and `limitNamespaces` options in the CR will no longer be applied if the authorization system's webhook is unavailable for some reason.
 As a result, users will have access to all namespaces.
 After the webhook availability is restored, the options will become relevant again.

-## Default access list for each role:
+## Default access list for each role

 `verbs` aliases:
 <!-- start user-authz roles placeholder -->